 Entry-level dental assistant resume

-Everyone starts somewhere!
-For an entry-level position, you can leverage non-traditional experience, including academic or even personal projects that can demonstrate translatable experience that will still be important as a dental assistant.
+How do I write a dental hygiene assistant resume?
+For an entry-level position like this one, you can leverage non-traditional experience, including academic or even personal projects that can demonstrate translatable experience that will still be important as a dental assistant.
 Here are some tips:

 - Include basic certifications like CPR, since it’s an expectation for most dental practices